ovld protocol — CLI reference

 Create the working session on an existing ticket.
 Normally the first call you make.

-ovld protocol attach --ticket-id <id>
+ovld protocol attach --ticket-id <ticket_id>

 Optional: